stolksdorf/nomic-base/readme.md

 Sometimes two pull requests may both be modifying the same part of the rules.
 If one is merged in before the other, the outstanding pull request may become _conflicted_.
 Github will display a grey message on the pull request indicating this.
 The proposer will have to close the conflicted pull request, create a new one that is not conflicting, and begin the voting process again.

 ### moderators
 Each moderator will be set as a `collaborator` on the github repo, all other players will be `contributors`.
-Their job is to merge in approved pull requests and update resources.
+Their job is to review and merge in approved amendments.
 There should be a minimum of two moderators.

 ### the arbiter
-The arbiter is an impartial non-player who, if need be, can be used for determining ambigous rules, producing random numbers/results, etc.
+The arbiter is an impartial non-player who, if need be, can be used for determining ambiguous rules, producing random numbers/results, etc. The arbiter is listed in the *[Players.md](players.md)*.
+Each game should have at least one.

 ## start your own game
 If you'd like to start your own version of this game, you'll need to duplicate this repo into a new one.
 Click the "plus arrow" in the navbar on the right and select "Import Repository".
 Use the url of this repo and call your new repo whatever you like, I suggest using the month-year or a unique name, incase you want to play mutliple times, eg. `nomic-aug2016` or `nomic-emeraldfury`.

 After you've created your duplicate, feel free to modify the starting rules (or anything else for that matter).
 Your new repo is completely separate from this one.
+Send out invites by sending the *[Invitation.md](invitation.md)* url to them.